itsjavierdev/bakery-web-app/README.md

 |  ├─ profile  //(example) all section for the profile pages used in pages/profile/index.blade.php
 │  │  └─ logout-other-browser-sessions-form.blade.php
 │  │  └─ ...
-|  ├─ roles  //almost every section in the app has a CRUD, but the view just have create/update, because delete and read use a abstract class
+|  ├─ roles  //almost every section in the app has a CRUD, but the view just have create, update and detail, because delete and read use a abstract class
 │  │  └─ create.php
 │  │  └─ update.php
+│  │  └─ detail.php
 │  │  └─ ...
 |  └─ navigation-menu.blade.php
 ├─ pages